kailongzh/kailongzh.github.io/_pages/about.md

 Hello and welcome!

-I'm a passionate third-year PhD student at the Center for Renewable Carbon at the University of Tennessee, Knoxville.
+I'm a passionate fourth-year PhD student at the Center for Renewable Carbon at the University of Tennessee, Knoxville.
 My advisor is [Mi Li](https://mili.utk.edu/).
-My research journey is dedicated to the innovative world of functional materials, particularly those derived from cellulose biomass.
+My research focuses on the sustainable and innovative development of functional materials derived from cellulose biomass.

-At the heart of my work is a commitment to sustainability.
-By exploring and designing novel materials from cellulose biomass, I aim to contribute to a greener, more sustainable future.
+As a chemist and materials scientist, I specialize in chemical characterization, material synthesis, and chemical computation.
+My expertise spans a variety of techniques, including X-ray scattering, morphology characterization, NMR, DFT, and molecular dynamics simulations.
+I have a particular proficiency in organic polymers and inorganic nanoparticles.
 Here is my [CV](https://kailongzh.github.io/files/CV.pdf).

 I am expected to graduate in Summer 2025 and am actively seeking postdoctoral opportunities.